 - Visitor 10,123, who is actually Person 8,263, demonstrates such a high level of interest that the ML post-click model attributes a significant amount of credit to the Direct channel.

-Note that the ML post-click attribution model can't assign any credit to the YouTube video since there were no registered behaviors on the website.
+Note that the Visit Scoring attribution model can't assign any credit to the YouTube video since there were no registered behaviors on the website.
 All the interactions with the brand occurred off-site on YouTube.

-In such cases, the ML post-click attribution model attributes more credit to the Direct channel than to the Google / Paid channel.
+In such cases, the Visit Scoring attribution model attributes more credit to the Direct channel than to the Google / Paid channel.
 In contrast, with the last-click attribution model, the entire conversion would have been credited to Google / Paid.

 Both attribution models provide an incorrect picture.